 The Cabinet is made up of the Leader and nine other Cabinet Members.
 The Leader is elected for a four-year term by the Council.
 The other Cabinet Members are appointed by the Leader.

-The Cabinet, at its monthly meetings, decides on all key decisions, following consultation with stakeholders and partners.
+The Cabinet, at its monthly meetings, decides on key decisions and policy, following consultation with stakeholders and partners.

 Decisions that are not key